ib-ruby/ib-container/README.md

 ```
 All arguments are requested interactively if absent

+After successfully initializing the container, the gateway is started (output goes into the framebuffer) and a TMUX-Session
+is opened.
+[Simple-Monitor](https://github.com/ib-ruby/simple-monitor)  is autostarted.

+The Control-Key is **CRTL A**;  _CRTL A d_ detaches from the session.

+The container is accessible (with X11 support)  through: `lxc open {container name}`

 ## Finishing

 On your Middleman Server, edit `~.ssh/config` and add the reverse tunnel specification